Tonywuhk/realai.org/impacts.md

 [Harari (2017)](https://www.theguardian.com/technology/2017/may/08/virtual-reality-religion-robots-sapiens-book) predicted that within decades AI would outperform humans in most jobs, causing large number of people to become unemployable.
 The unemployed masses would be kept occupied and content by virtual reality games.
 In June 2017, Michael Bloomberg [suggested in Bloomberg Businessweek](https://www.bloomberg.com/news/articles/2017-06-22/what-we-need-and-don-t-need-from-government-in-the-robot-age) that governments experiment with direct employment programs to keep working-age adults in the labor market, performing jobs that produce some public benefits, however limited.

 MIT Technology Review reported in June 2017 that the issue of jobs [came up regularly in China](https://www.technologyreview.com/s/608183/chinas-tech-moguls-warn-of-ais-troubling-trajectory/).
-For example, Alibaba's Jack Ma [warned in June 2017](http://www.businessinsider.com/alibaba-stock-price-jack-ma-artificial-intelligence-machine-learning-may-cause-world-war-iii-2017-6) at a [conference](http://gateway17.com/speakers/) that the **Third World War** could be caused by the worker displacement from these new technologies and the economic stress it could place on political systems.

 List of news articles related to job losses: